gamesbrainiac/StackWatch/README.md

     python watcher.py

+Before that, make sure you have all the requirements installed:

+    pip install -r requirements.txt

 Note, that as of now, you need to set your own weights.
 And this can be done by modifying the `_weights` dict inside of `StackObjects.Question`.